kmarsyd/training.artemis.rds/_episodes/01-intro.md

 ~~~
 {: .output}

 Enter 'yes'.
-You will then be asked for your password; type it and press 'enter'. and you should then be logged in!
+You will then be asked for your password: type it and press 'enter', and you should then be logged in!

 <figure>
   <img src="{{ page.root }}/fig/01_granted.png" style="margin:10px;width:630px"/>